anuditverma/anuditverma.github.io/_posts/2018-10-12-videojs-overlay-hyperlink.md

 ```
 ## Configure Setup

-The main section of your setup, where you can configure the positioning and duration of the hyperlink.
+This is the main section of your setup.
+Here you can configure the positioning and duration of the hyperlink.

 ```js
 <script>